artdanylov/ADSelector/README.md

 ## Installation

-1. Copy the `AD_Selector` folder to your Maya scripts directory
+Copy the `AD_Selector` folder to your Maya documents scripts directory

 ## Usage